 2. Investing in SEO for Long Term ROI

-Creating content regularly on your website is the priority for generating new leads for your small business sales pipeline, but if you’ve not sure of which keywords, phrases, and topics you should be writing about, you may be wasting your time.
+Regularly creating content on your website should be your priority for generating new leads for your small business sales pipeline, but if you’re not sure which keywords, phrases, and topics you should be writing about, you may be wasting your time.

-Search Engine Optimization is key for both small and large scale businesses alike, because it determines the success of your online marketing as it relates to bringing in organic (i.e. non-paid, like with Google Ads) web traffic over time.
+Search Engine Optimization is key for both small and large scale businesses alike, because it determines the success of your online marketing as it relates to bringing in organic web traffic over time.

 If SEO is totally new to you, here’s an overview.